 In reality, fewer than 5 to 10 percent of zoos, dolphinaria, and aquaria are involved in substantial conservation programs and the majority of marine mammals currently being bred in captivity are neither threatened nor endangered.

-In fact, most captive-breeding programs simply ensure a supply of animals for display or trade, creating in many cases creating larger populations of animals with questionable genetic backgrounds.
+In fact, most captive-breeding programs simply ensure a supply of animals for display or trade, creating in many cases larger populations of animals with questionable genetic backgrounds.

-It would appear that for dolphinaria and aquaria to state that they are actively involved in conservation is little more than a marketing tool or a way to justify imports of animals – particularly because the overwhelming majority of marine mammal species currently being bred in captivity is neither threatened nor endangered, including bottlenose dolphins.
+It would appear that for dolphinaria and aquaria to state that they are actively involved in conservation is little more than a marketing tool or a way to justify imports of animals–particularly because the overwhelming majority of marine mammal species currently being bred in captivity is neither threatened nor endangered, including bottlenose dolphins.

-– Jacques Cousteau, environmentalist, filmmaker, and one of the most famous critics of using the behavior of cetaceans in captivity as a model for animals in the wild.
+– Jacques Cousteau, environmentalist, filmmaker, and one of the most famous critics of using the behavior of cetaceans in captivity as a model for animals in the wild

 The Case Against Marine Mammals in Captivity (CAMMIC) report is part of our global campaign to end the abuse and suffering of wild animals for tourist entertainment.

-Around the world, hundreds of thousands of wild animals are trapped, confined and forced to behave unnaturally to entertain tourists.
+Around the world, hundreds of thousands of wild animals are trapped, confined, and forced to behave unnaturally to entertain tourists.